digitaljosh/AdventOfCode/README.md

     How many steps are required to carry the data from the square identified in your puzzle input all the way to the access port?

     Your puzzle input is 289326.

+    Part 2:

+    Once a square is written, its value does not change.
+Therefore, the first few squares would receive the following values:

+    147  142  133  122   59
+    304    5    4    2   57
+    330   10    1    1   54
+    351   11   23   25   26
+    362  747  806--->   ...

+    What is the first value written that is larger than your puzzle input?

+    Your puzzle input was 289326.